dbcesar/vimconfig/README.md

 # vimconfig
 This uses vundle for bundle management.
-You need to install vundle manually
+You need to install vundle manually first:

-first:
+  `$ git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

-  git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle
+  The main vimrc script is stored in `~/.vim/.vimrc`.

-  The main vimrc script is stored in ~/.vim/vimrc. $HOME/.vimrc should have a single line
+  $HOME/.vimrc should have a single line

     source $HOME/.vim/vimrc

   Finally, install the bundles automagically with:

     :PluginInstall

-The vimrc togehter wiht vundle will handle the plugins installation.
+The .vimrc togehter wiht vundle will handle the plugins installation.